LeBron James Fast Facts

 Is nicknamed "King James."

+Is the youngest player in NBA history to reach 30,000 career points.

-Has played for the United States national team in the 2004, 2008, and 2012 Olympics.
+Has played for the US national team in the 2004, 2008, and 2012 Olympics.
 They won gold in their last two appearances.

 Owned a very small stake in Beats Electronics, which was sold to Apple, Inc. for $3 billion in June 2014, reportedly netting him around $30 million in cash and stocks.